lmdesa/BOSSA/README.md

 This repository is under construction.
 The current version of the code (1.0.0) corresponds to that used in [de Sá et al. (2024a)](https://academic.oup.com/mnras/article/535/3/2019/7825861?login=false).
 Tutorial notebooks are still being completed.

-05/08/2025: There is now a working in progress *tutorial* branch; feedback is appreciated!

 ### Running BOSSA

 If you intend to run one of the notebooks or use the code on your own, make sure to unpack the two tar.gz files in the ```data``` folder.
 They each contain a table of preset initial parameter values that ZAMS populations are generated from (see [zams.ZAMSSystemGenerator](https://lmdesa.github.io/BOSSA/bossa.html#bossa.zams.ZAMSSystemGenerator) in the docs).
 This process will be streamlined in the future.